Today I am sharing my strawberry shortcake ice cream sandwiches. It’s strawberry season and what could be better?

 It’s Strawberry Season!

 When I was growing up, my mother would make strawberry shortcake for dessert in the summer.
-We made strawberry shortcake a bit differently than everyone else because we always made it with shortbread instead of pound cake or angel food cake.
+In our family, we made strawberry shortcake a bit differently than everyone else because we always made them with shortbread instead of pound cake or angel food cake.